-Oil and water separators treat stormwater runoff by removing oil floating on top of the water.
+Oil and water separator BMPs remove oil and other water-insoluble hydrocarbons, and settleable solids from stormwater runoff.
 There are two general types of separators: American Petroleum Institute (API) separators and coalescing plate (CP) separators.
 Both types use gravity to remove floating and dispersed oil.
 API separators (or "baffle" separators) are composed of three chambers, separated by baffles.
 Separator efficiency depends on detention time in the center, or detention chamber, and on droplet size.
 CP separators use a series of parallel plates to improve separation efficiency by providing more surface area, thus reducing space needed for the separator.

-Oil and water separators must be located off-line from the primary conveyance and detention system, bypassing flows greater than the water quality design flow.
-Linear sand filters may also be used for oil removal.
-Oil control devices and facilities shall always be placed upstream of other treatment facilities and as close to the source of oil generation as possible.
+Oil and water separators must be located off-line from the primary conveyance and detention system, bypassing flows greater than the Water Quality Design Flow Rate.
+Linear sand filters and manufactured treatment devices approved as an Oil Control BMP, may also be used for oil removal.
+Oil control devices and facilities should be placed upstream of other Runoff Treatment BMPs and as close to the source of oil generation as possible.